s0urav6529/softcopy-note/README.md

 ### Create ssh key for GitHub & system connection or check the 🔗

-    Open GitHub setting
-    SSH and GPS keys option
-    generating SSH keys (click the 🔗 )
-    Generation a new SSH key and adding it to the ss-agent(copy the command associated with email) open main terminal →paste copied command along with your email [Example : ssh-keygen -t ed25519 -C "sourav@gmail.com"] identify directory to save the key file enter passphrase(password)
-    go to saved file directory
-    open .ssh folder -> open .pub file -> copy the text paste the key to ssh key of GitHub → enter GitHub password → done.
+    ssh-keygen -t rsa -b 4096 -C "abc@gmail.com"

+Then go to the file location & copy the key form the .pub file.
+After copy it paste it in ssh key of the github or gitlab setting.
+Then run the cmd for ensuring key connected successfully.

+    ssh -T git@github.com

-### Add SSH key 🔗
+### For more details watch this 🔗

     https://www.youtube.com/watch?v=jfi9n4y-WFo&t=205s

 ### SSH 🔑 set or not set checked-out